loraraspi91/LoRa4Raspi/README.md

 here : https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md

-please used "LoRa.h" since all files will be inside your folde
+please used "LoRa.h" since all files will be inside your folder

 I ported the examples to help you to use this library for your raspberry pi